readysettech/readyset/docs/src/getting_started.md

 🎉 If all went well you should now see `Hello, ReadySet` printed in the ReadySet adapter (noria-mysql) logs.

-#### From git to code review to submission.
+#### From Git to code review to submission.

 1. **Creating a commit on a local branch**

-    Let's create a git branch for this change and commit our change:
+    Let's create a Git branch for this change and commit our change:
     ```bash
     git checkout -b hello-readyset
     git add noria-client/adapter/src/lib.rs